philipnewcomer/widget-output-filters/readme.txt

 == Installation ==

 If you know what WordPress filters are, you probably know how to install a plugin.
 Just install and activate; there are no settings to configure.
-See the [usage instuctions on GitHub](https://github.com/philipnewcomer/widget-output-filters).
+See the [usage instructions on GitHub](https://github.com/philipnewcomer/widget-output-filters).

 == Changelog ==